nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 Let's go through each option here, again checkout the [documentation](https://webpack.js.org/configuration/) for more details.

 Inside the `entry` property we define an entry point for the server bundling, usually that's where the application should start.
 Setting `mode` to `'production'` instructs webpack to run all kinds of build optimizations.
-Via `output` we specify where webpack should put resulting files, for use that's in the `dist/` directory where `[name]` will be replace with the key from the `entry` dictionary.
-While bundling, we'll `resolve` all files with TypeScript or TSX (the type counterpart to JSX) - the latter is preparation for server-side rendering.
+Via `output` we specify where webpack should put resulting files - in our case that's in the `dist/` directory where `[name]` will be replace with the key from the `entry` dictionary.

+While bundling, we'll `resolve` all files with TypeScript or TSX.
 Once resolved, we'll leverage the `ts-loader` to compile TypeScript code based on our existing compiler configuration.

-Passing `webpack-node-externals` to the `externals` property will make webpack skip bundling files from the `node_modules` directory and instead require them at runtime.
+Passing `webpack-node-externals` to the `externals` property will make webpack skip bundling files from the `node_modules` directory and instead import them at runtime.
 That's necessary because certain Node.js dependencies can't be bundled.
 Our compilation `target` is the Node.js runtime.
-Setting `node.__dirname` to false keeps the special [`__dirname`](https://nodejs.org/docs/latest/api/globals.html) path variable working as expected after the bundling.
+Setting `node.__dirname` to `false` keeps the special [`__dirname`](https://nodejs.org/docs/latest/api/globals.html) path variable working as expected after the bundling.

-Lastly, adapt our `build:server` to invoke the webpack CLI:
+Lastly, adapt our `build:server` script to invoke the webpack CLI:

 ```json
 // package.json